Evolutionary dynamics of any multiplayer game on regular graphs

 Eqs.~(\ref{eq_pi_i|j}) and (\ref{eq_<pi_i|j>}) may seem redundant because they do not appear directly in the final results.
 However, they are crucial in the process of deductions for both pairwise comparison and death-birth rules.

-We also have the similar notation for the statistical mean payoff at the single game level.
+We also have the similar notation for expected single-game payoff.
 To specify, the expected payoff of an $i$-player in a single game over all co-player configuration $\mathbf{k}$, where $\mathbf{k}$ is found neighboring an $X$-player, is expressed as

-The concepts in Eqs.~(\ref{eq_pi_j})--(\ref{eq_<a>}) are sufficient to identify the difference between this work and the previous literature.
-In particular, they emphasize that the minimal unit to refer is the co-player configuration $\mathbf{k}$, based on which the payoff of the multiplayer game can be computed.
+The concepts in Eqs.~(\ref{eq_pi_j})--(\ref{eq_<a>}) are sufficient to identify the difference between this work and the previous literature~\cite{ohtsuki2006simple,ohtsuki2006replicator,li2016evolutionary}.
+In particular, they emphasize that the minimal unit to refer is the co-player configuration $\mathbf{k}$, based on which the payoff of the multiplayer game is computed.
 We do not try to decompose the multi-body interaction identified by $\mathbf{k}$ into multiple pairwise interactions.

-Combined with the traditional pair approximation methods and some detailed calculations in the strategy evolution dynamics, we can then obtain the master equation (\ref{eq_replicatorPC}) in the main text (see Supplementary Information section~\ref{sec_linear} for the approach of pair approximation deduction).
+Combined with the pair approximation method~\cite{ohtsuki2006replicator} and detailed calculations in the strategy evolution dynamics, we can then obtain the master equation (\ref{eq_replicatorPC}) in the main text (see Supplementary Note~\ref{sec_linear} for the approach of pair approximation deduction).